Cell line development

 Wageningen Bioveterinary Research (WBVR) contributes to the prevention, eradication and control of pathogens.
-We have the ability to test cell lines for presence or absence of most extraneous agents.
-That will be paramount to allow these cell lines for commercial production.
+We have the ability to test cell lines for the presence or absence of most extraneous agents.
+That is crucial for bringing these cell lines into commercial production.

 Growth of pathogens

 The aim of this research line is to expand knowledge of in vitro cell culture systems in order to increase the yield of intracellular pathogens.
-To achieve this goal the CRISPR-Cas9 system is used, a very powerful genome-editing tool for functionally knocking out target genes.
-We deliver proof of concept of this technique by knocking out a regulator gene that controls the natural interferon mediated host response in cells, using CRISPR-Cas9.
-It was shown that in cells with this mutation viral yield increased compared to the wild type cells.
+We do this using the CRISPR-Cas9 system, a very powerful genome editing tool for functionally knocking out target genes.
+We deliver proof-of-concept of this technique by knocking out a regulator gene that controls the natural interferon-mediated host response in cells, using CRISPR-Cas9.
+It was shown that in cells with this mutation, viral yield increased compared to the wild type cells.

 Testing cell lines